dotnet/project-system/docs/feature-comparison.md

 Automatically refresh Solution Explorer to reflect file system              |          | ● Show items included in imports (.targets/.props)                            |          | ●
 **Dependencies**|
-Auto-restore packages on load and external edit                             | No       | ● PackageReference support                                                    | ◖       | ● | Legacy does not reload package targets file without VS restart.
+Auto-restore packages on load and external edit                             |          | ● PackageReference support                                                    | ◖       | ● | Legacy does not reload package targets file without VS restart.
 Also does not support using MSBuild properties in name, version and metadata.
 Dependency node showing package/project graph                               |          | ●
 Transitive ProjectReference                                                 |          | ●